n-orris/RSA-Encryption-Application/README.md

 - Decrypt messages using private keys
 - store encrypted messages/files

-###Who will use it?
+### *Who will use it?*
-This application will be useful for anyone dealing with confidential information.
-It will allow for storage and encryption services that can be done offline and stored on the physical computer to limit threat of network based breaches.
-Simple UX and help section will allow for individuals without Cybersecurity knowledge to make use of this application.
+Whether it be sending emails, protecting your computer files or controlling access & permissions, This application will be useful for anyone dealing with confidential information.
+It will allow for storage and encryption services that can be done offline and stored on the physical computer.
+This helps people secure information without the risks of associated with online third party encryption providers.
+A Simple UX and help section will allow for individuals without Cybersecurity knowledge to make use of this application.

-###Interest
+### *Interest*

 This project is of interest to me because I am currently work on the business side of a Cybersecurity company and have been interested in the subject since a young age.
 I have previous technical experience through Capture the flag style